SamarthBhatia/SelfGrowNetworkDefense/status.md

 - Created `run_adaptive_mutation_analysis.sh` script to generate data for adaptive mutation analysis.
 - Updated `lineage_analysis.ipynb` to include adaptive mutation analysis.
 - Fixed various compiler errors and warnings related to argument parsing and unused variables, and addressed `lineage_analysis.ipynb` JSON formatting issues.
-- Implemented several new mutation strategies (`ChangeReproductionRate`, `ShiftStimulusTime`, `ChangeInitialCellCount`, `ChangeThreatProfile`) and integrated them into the random mutation pool.
+- Implemented several new mutation strategies (`ChangeReproductionRate`, `ShiftStimulusTime`, `ChangeInitialCellCount`, `ChangeThreatProfile`, `ChangeThreatSpikeTime`) and integrated them into the random mutation pool.
 - Refined crossover parent ID generation for shorter, more manageable identifiers.
 - Updated relevant unit tests to ensure compatibility with new ID generation and the new mutation strategies.